 Hawaii Travel Restrictions Update: Current Hawaii Travel Requirements

 The CDC may have updated travel guidelines to say vaccinated Americans can resume traveling, but they do not impact Hawaii’s current travel rules.
-Proof of vaccination is not a recognized exemption to Hawaii quarantine rules.
+Proof of vaccination is not a recognized exemption to Hawaii quarantine rules – at least not yet.

-However, Hawaii is allowing travelers who come to the state and skip a 10-day quarantine if they present a negative COVID-19 test.
+Instead, Hawaii is currently allowing travelers who come to the state to skip a mandatory 10-day quarantine if they present a negative COVID-19 test.
 But not just any COVID-19 test will do.

 The COVID-19 test must be an FDA-approved NAAT test from a CLIA approved laboratory taken no more than 72 hours prior to your final flight to Hawaii.
 More importantly, it has to be from one of Hawaii’s approved testing partners.